-When you initially configure a system, or after performing a System Restore, you must assign Stage 64, Stage 32, and/or Stage 16 I/O units to available Stage slots in the Options > Devices tab.
+When you initially configure a system, or after performing a System Restore, you must assign Stage 64, Stage 48, Stage 32, and/or Stage 16 I/O units to available Stage slots in the Options > Devices tab.
 Each Stage slot corresponds to a Stage hardware tab 1-6 in the VENUE Patchbay.
 A banner alert is displayed whenever the system detects one or more I/O units that are unassigned.

 - If your configuration includes one or more Local 16s you must also assign them in Options > Devices.
 Unlike Stage I/O, however, Local 16 is assigned to S6L AVB network Ring 2.
-Assign Stage I/O first, as explained in the following steps, before assigning Local 16. - If you are configuring a basic (single) system, complete the following steps to assign Stage 64s, Stage 32s, and/or Stage 16s to E6Ls.
+Assign Stage I/O first, as explained in the following steps, before assigning Local 16. - If you are configuring a basic (single) system, complete the following steps to assign Stage 64s, Stage 32s, and/or Stage 16s to E6Ls. - You have an unassigned Stage device available.